nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

 #### **Use Case UC07: Edit Student Record**
-**Actor**: Administrator
+**Actor**: Private Tutor

 **Main Success Scenario (MSS)**:
-1. Administrator first searches for the student using the `find` command.
+1. Private tutor first searches for the student using the `find` command.
 2. EduTuTu displays a list of students with unique indices.
-3. Administrator types the command to edit a student's record, including the student index.
+3. Private tutor types the command to edit a student's record, including the student index.
 4. EduTuTu validates the student index.
 5. Administrator edits the selected the field with new value.
 6. EduTuTu updates the student’s record with the new information and logs a confirmation of the successful edit.